nasa/fprime/docs/Tutorials/GpsTutorial/Tutorial.md

 ## Coding Our Module

 Now it is time to code our module to read the GPS module and downlink the GPS telemetry.
 This is where the framework will help us considerably.
-All these previous steps set us up to use the auto-coding features of F'.
+All these previous steps set us up to use the auto-coding features of F´.
 We can generate the basic implementation of the code by using the make command *make impl*, which generates needed *GpsComponentImpl.cpp-tmpl* and *GpsComponentImpl.hpp-tmpl* files.
 We can use these as the basis for our implementation.
 In addition, the framework will also generate * *Ac.?pp* files, which handle the work of connecting ports allowing us to write minimal code to support the component interface.
 First we generate code templates, and move them into place (because